El Sereno, Los Angeles: Ownership

-Around 1870, the residence of Jesse Yarnell sat on a hill in what is now Rose Hill, at the western boundary of present EI Sereno.
+Around 1870, the residence of Jesse Yarnell sat on a hill in what is now Rose Hill, at the western boundary of present El Sereno.
 A ranchhouse on the south side of Valley Boulevard, near the junction of present-day Eastern Avenue, was owned by the Hirigoyen family, which raised chickens, ducks, and pigs.
 A ranch west of what is now Eastern Avenue was owned by the Smith family.
 Their home and well were extant about 1885, just south of what is now Huntington Drive at Paola Avenue.
-The Smith eEstate was partitioned in 1885.
+The Smith estate was partitioned in 1885.
 The Cornwall family built a house about 1885 on part of the former Smith property, near present-day Eastern Avenue and Harmony Lane.
 Most of this ranch was later bought by Evan Evans.

 A large acreage in the vicinity of present Monterey Road and Collis Avenue was owned by Hancock M. Johnston, one of the owners of the Los Angeles Herald and a co founder of East Los Angeles (now Lincoln Heights, Los Angeles).
 This land later passed to Marcos A. Forster of San Juan Capistrano, a nephew of Pio Pico, who subsequently subdivided the parcel.
 Sheep and cattle ranching was gradually replaced by agriculture and stock raising.
 The farmers grew hay and barley, raised pigs and chickens and ran dairies.
 During a real estate boom, the Yorba and Paige Tract, at the western edge of El Sereno, was recorded in October 1887.
 The adjacent Omaha Heights Tract was recorded in 1892.